In the fight to end sex trafficking, oftentimes, a perception of what a trafficking victim looks like can jump to mind: young, foreign, and female.

 An under-reported problem

 The range of estimates comes down to underreporting, and the underreporting comes down to stigma.
-This is a problem because as organizations try to fight this industry, support services will continue to be in low supply for male victims simply because many people do not realize how they are involved and victimized.
+This is a problem because as organizations try to raise the alarm on sex trafficking and sexual exploitation, support services may continue to be in low supply for male victims simply because many people do not realize how they are involved and victimized.

 The stigma around men and boys